Flour as a Status Symbol

 Flour enrichment began in the early ’40s, around 1941–1943, in the U.S., to boost public health and keep soldiers healthy during World War II.
 The FDA got in on the action and set rules in 1940, requiring enriched flour to contain iron, niacin, thiamin, and riboflavin.

-The FDA totally got that producers wouldn’t go back to just one product for public health reasons.
-If they did, they’d lose the animal feed income and seriously hurt the cattle and dairy industries, too.
-Plus, the shelf life of flour would nosedive, affecting sales and shipping.
-So, enriching the current flour product was really the only smart fix for the issue at the time.
+The FDA recognized that producers would not revert to a singular product due to public health considerations.
+Such a decision would jeopardize animal feed revenue and significantly impact the cattle and dairy sectors.
+Furthermore, the shelf life of flour would be substantially reduced, adversely affecting sales and distribution.
+Therefore, fortifying the existing flour product was the best solution at the time.

 Education and Better Solutions